 But huge time savings are possible if you are able to begin an automated assessment with data that you either already have access to or is easier to source.
 This may include:

-- Security profiles in a shared exchange like Whistic’s Trust Catalog
+- Security profiles in a shared exchange like Whistic’s Trust Center Exchange

 - Publicly available trust centers